Summer Research internship (SURE Program) at Scintillon Institute

 Summer internship for top high school students at Scintillon

-The Summer Internship Program (SURE Program) at Scintillon Institute aims to introduce top sophomore applicants to basic scientific research and prepare them for college.
+The Summer Internship Program (SURE Program) at Scintillon Institute aims to introduce top high school applicants to basic scientific research and prepare them for college.
 One goal of this immersive research experience is to encourage and prepare the most talented high school students for successful careers in biomedical research.
 In addition, the SURE Program aims to create a pipeline of future scientists for the highly competitive and successful biomedical research community in San Diego County.

 The very best high school students from San Diego County school districts will be selected and invited to participate in the SURE Program.
 A Scintillon Institute faculty member will be the student’s scientific mentor and will introduce the student to the program’s curriculum and guide the student through to graduation of the program.